Distribution

 You can organize your tracks in collections to distribute them as an album.

-Linking your DSP Profile
+DSP Profile

 If your music has already been distributed, it’s essential that you add the links to your DSP profiles.
 If you don't, Winamp will treat the the track or collection as a new release, and a new profile will be created for you on the DSP.